There are many different types of prayer.

 James Cobb is the founder of the Dream Recovery System and a member of the Catholic Writer’s Guild.
 His goal is to provide his readers with simple, actionable ways to improve their health, and their sleep skills, and thereby maximize their quality of life.

 We use some affiliate links on the website.
 If you click on a link and make a purchase, we may receive a commission.
-This has no effect on our opinions.
+This does not affect our opinions.